SirNancyTheNegative/project-one/README.md

 - Database:
   - Using multiple csv files from different resources to answer the question.
 The first dataset shows the information of International Greenhouse Gas Emissions while the second one presents the Global climate change (earth surface temperatue).
   - Get started by using Python's jupyter notebook to present the dataset.
+  - The ERD is also added to clarify the relation among entities.